rxlabz/redarx/README.md

 ### Requests to Commands Mapping via CommanderConfig

 Goal : decouple request from action.
-View only dispatch dumb request, the logic to satisfy the request is associated to a command.
+View only dispatch dumb requests, the logic to execute the request is delegated to a command.

 ```dart
 final requestMap =